DubiousCactus/fever/README.md

 new code.
 Pretty sweet, right?

-## How does it differ from Jurigged and others?
+## How does it differ from Jurigged, Lemonade, reloadium and others?

-1. Smart caching of function calls for instant hot reloading.
+1. More advanced hot reloading mechanism:
     a.
+Instead of compiling the entire module to replace just one function in the registry, we compile that one function individually, saving unnecessary compute which can make a difference for larger modules.
+    b.
+Handles new function, class, method definitions (even without recompiling the entire module).
+2. Smart caching of function calls for instant hot reloading:
+    a.
 Only reload the code that was changed on disk.
     b.
 Only re-execute the code that was reloaded (reuse from cache for other functions).
     c.
 Handle loops in a smart way!
 Aggregate results when possible, save to disk, or opt in for a given strategy?
-2. (TODO) Handle multiprocessing for PyTorch dataloaders.
+3. (TODO) Handle multiprocessing for PyTorch dataloaders.
-3. Have a more flexible API that lets us do more things:
+4. Have a more flexible API that lets us do more things:
     a.
 Define the scope of hot reloading for a given "root callable".
     b.
 Allow to hang on exception.
     c.
 Allow saving a whole execution graph on disk, letting us replay for debugging step by step and rewinding, and letting us hot-reload on a "playthrough" file.
-4. (TODO) Handling GPU computation???? (no idea what/how/why yet).
+5. (TODO) Handling GPU computation???? (no idea what/how/why yet).

 ## Roadmap